 New Releases by Marcus Aurelius

-Marcus Aurelius is the author of Meditations - Marcus Aurelius (2025), Best Work of Emperor of Rome Marcus Aurelius: The Meditations of the Emperor Marcus Aurelius Antoninus and Meditations (2024), Thoughts of Marcus Aurelius Antoninus (2023), The Meditations of the Emperor Marcus Aurelius Antoninus: Newly Translated From the Greek: With Notes, and an Account of His Life; Volume 1 (2023), The Thoughts (Meditations) of the Emperor Marcus Aurelius Antoninus - with Biographical Sketch, Philosophy Of, Illustrations, Index and Index of Terms (2021).
+Marcus Aurelius is the author of Best Work of Emperor of Rome Marcus Aurelius: The Meditations of the Emperor Marcus Aurelius Antoninus and Meditations (2024), Meditations of Marcus Aurelius (2023), Thoughts of Marcus Aurelius Antoninus (2023), The Thoughts (Meditations) of the Emperor Marcus Aurelius Antoninus - with Biographical Sketch, Philosophy Of, Illustrations, Index and Index of Terms (2021), Meditations of Marcus Aurelius / Translated by George Long; With an Introduction by W. L. Courtney.
+(2021).

 >>